 I was instantly reminded of how being enamored with the idea of someone is one of the pitfalls of online dating — how the buildup and anticipation in preparation of the eventual meet-up can easily lead to disappointment — and made me realize what I enjoyed most about Dash & Lily was catching a glimpse of the complex interiority of the protagonists.
 I wanted more than just a dreamy montage of their courtship, with Gracie Abrams crooning in the background.
 So I turned to David Levithan and Rachel Cohn’s Dash and Lily’s Book of Dares, the first of a trilogy, and the young adult novel that the Netflix series was based on.
 To set the mood, I even played the soundtrack of the Netflix series as I read and was pleasantly surprised to learn that the two songs that were heavily featured in the series, Joni Mitchell’s River and The Pogues’ Fairytale of New York, were mentioned in the second novel.

 It came as no surprise when I found myself enjoying the written word more than the series, more specifically, their contemplative thoughts.
 The first message left by Lily in the red Moleskine was far more intriguing but less festive, “Are you going to be playing for the pure thrill of unreluctant desire?”
 The novel also delved into small details that the series did not have the bandwidth to elaborate on, like how Dash found the notebook only because he was casually hunting for irregular editions of Salinger’s Franny and Zooey.
-The duo actually discuss the novel at length, alongside other literary works, which I appreciate:
+The duo actually discusses the novel at length, alongside other literary works, which I appreciate:

 Remember in Franny and Zooey (which I assume you’ve read and loved, considering the location where you found the Moleskine in the Strand) how Franny was this girl from the 1950s who freaked out over what’s the meaning of life because she thought it was embedded in a prayer someone told her about?
 And even though neither her brother Zooey nor her mom understood what Franny was going through, I think I really did.
 Because I would like the meaning of life explained to me in a prayer, and I would probably flip out, too, if I thought the possibility of attaining this prayer existed, but was out of my reach of understanding.

 Most importantly, Dash ruminates about the specific experience of getting to know someone without having met them.
 Overwhelmed by his longing for Lily but doubtful of the ideal that there was someone out there for him, he hesitates to disclose his feelings through the notebook (“Words failed me, insofar as I wasn’t sure I could find the words that wouldn’t fail her”).
 He makes an astute observation, “Why is it so much easier to talk to a stranger?
 Why do we feel we need that disconnect in order to connect?”
 Even outside of courtship, this statement rings true.
 The stakes are simply lower and we feel less need to shield ourselves when forming emotional connections, especially if the interactions are transient in nature.
-I felt this ease the most when I was travelling, whether it was with kind old ladies on train rides, fellow young travelers or caring AirBNB hosts.
+I felt this ease the most when I was traveling, whether it was with kind old ladies on train rides, fellow young travelers, or caring AirBNB hosts.

 Here’s my favorite excerpt from the novel, Dash’s inner monologue after their first meeting: